 Palaeolandscape implication: The geoarchaeologically investigated construction pit Klein Dorregeest was located at the eastern side of the coastal barrier Uitgeest-Dorregeest–Akersloot.
 The organic layers on top of the east side of the barrier were dated on three locations in the profile (profile sites I, II and III).
 The dates show that at the lowest point the peat formation started at ± 2100 BC (site I, KD-3).
 The youngest date of the uppermost organic layer is ± 815 BC.
-The dates of the individual organic layers indicate that those at higher levels were formed later (site II) than at a lower level (site III).
-Therefore, the organic layers which wedged out to the barrier are diachronous.The culture layer with plough marks – below the organic layers 22 and 6 – contained pottery from the Bell Beaker Period (2300–1900 BC).
+The dates of the individual organic layers indicate that those at higher levels were formed later (site II) than at a lower level (site III), therefore the organic layers which wedged out to the barrier are diachronous.The culture layer with plough marks – below the organic layers 22 and 6 – contained pottery from the Bell Beaker Period (2300–1900 BC).
 The OSL dates KD-1 and 2 (profile site III) are too young.
 The 14C dates of the organic layers and archaeological dates of the culture layer indicate that the top of the coastal barrier deposits must have been formed before ± 2200 BC.
-The coastal barrier of the UK location was formed between 3365 and 2530 BC and the inner part of the barrier at the KD location has probably the same age.
+The coastal barrier of the UK location was formed between 3365 and 2530 BC, and the inner part of the barrier at the KD location probably has the same age.

-<h1>Location Klein Dorregeest-Fielkerweg (KF)
+<h1>Location: Klein Dorregeest-Fielkerweg (KF)

-Table A2.7: 14C dates of borehole Klein Dorregeest-Fielkerweg (KF).
-Reference: Müller et al., 2008.
+Table A2.7.
+14C dates of borehole Klein Dorregeest-Fielkerweg (KF) (Müller et al., 2008)